Kokopelli-Interfaces/kokopelli-interfaces.github.io/markdown/index.md

 > Module pack for VCV Rack

-> At Kokopelli Interfaces, we design interfaces to help one express their body's energies with sound.
-We help bring the village inside, outside.
-Whether it be a humming melancholy above the stomach, a chariot of energetic taps conjured by the mind, or a pad glowing to mirror the flames in a heart - we are here to help manifest.
-These visitors have travelled millenia through ancestral lines, taking form through past and present concert with the universe - they sing with the creative force of life! - and our mission is to make the bringing of them into the external world easier.
+> "Here at Kokopelli Interfaces.. we work hard to deliver *you* the interfaces you need to express your body's energies.
+That's right.
+We help you bring the village inside, outside.
+The humming melancholy above your stomach the yellow leaves of October stir to life?
+A chariot of energetic taps the mind conjures?
+The glowing pads the flames of your heart sing?
+Whatever it may be, it has come into being through yours and your ancestors concert with the rest of the universe, and we are here to help you manifest them!
+Designed with the timeless principle - *'as within, so without'* - our interfaces go the extra mile to meet *you* in your experience of music,  so that home stays nearby."
 >
-> In all of our design work, we follow the timeless principle - *'as within, so without'*.
-We do this because we believe in interfaces that take care to co-exist with one's experience of music.
-Our dream is for music devices that are expressive *and* welcome one to stay home while using them.
-Our dream is for music devices that simply say: *'emerge together!'*
+> Kokopelli Interfaces - *because alignment matters.*